cover-me/qtplot/README.md

 		print 'socket failed.'
 	_update_qtplot(PATH_OF_YOUR_DATA_FILE)

 Replace 'PATH_OF_YOUR_DATA_FILE' with a real path.
 It will update the data file, reset the axes to 1,2,4, and show qtplot.
+Make sure the meta information has been flushed into the file, or the file would not be open.
+If you are using qtlab, there should be something looks like the following codes in your measurement script:

+	data = qt.Data(filename)
+	...
+	data.create_file()

+add a new line with `data._file.flush()` below `data.create_file()`, the meta information would then be flushed to the hard disk.